 Because if you really want to drink Guinness the Irish way, you have to do it in no more than 4 sips.
 Yes.
 You read that right.
 4 gigantic sips – gulps, really.
 And not just random ones.
 Your sips should be as follow:

 This is not a myth, people.
 I’ve seen it happen live, several times and in different areas of Ireland.
 The Irish men take their Guinness very seriously and practiced for years before getting to this point.
 It’s actually pretty impressive to watch.

-Some Irish people might have a drinking problem, but they still appreciate the craft, and effort, behind their beloved black stuff.
-I too admire the patience it takes to craft a perfect pint of Guinness, even though drinking a Guinness in 4 gulps isn’t in my short-term (or let’s be honest here, any sort of term) plans.
+The Irish appreciate the craft and effort synonymous with their beloved black libation.
+I too admire the patience it takes to craft a perfect pint of Guinness, even though downing a pint in 4 gulps isn’t in my short-term (or let’s be honest here, any sort of term) plans.